Waite Park Community Garden

 The vast majority of our interactions in the garden are positive.
 Our gardeners share tips with each other, water each other’s plots when we go on vacation, and share excess plants, supplies, and crops.
 However, we recognize that conflicts may arise.
 If at any time, you feel a gardener has been disrespectful, aggressive, or otherwise destructive of the kind of community we’re trying to build together, please contact a garden lead or officer to report the behavior.
 The garden officers will review the complaint and discuss the behavior with the offending gardener.
 Disrespectful, aggressive behavior and serious breaches of the garden rules will result in termination from the garden without a refund of plot fees; ejected gardeners will not be invited back to the garden in the future.

-WPCG Organizational Rules and Policies:
+WPCG Organizational Rules and Policies

-Election of Officers:
+Election of Officers

 • Officers will be elected with an in-person vote at the fall garden meeting.
 All positions are elected by majority vote.

 • The term length for officers is one year.
-Officers may be re-elected for a maximum of three consecutive terms for the same position (with the exception of the treasurer, who is the Waite Park Community Council [WPCC] treasurer).
+Officers may be re-elected for a maximum of three consecutive terms for the same position (with the exception of the treasurer, who is the Waite Park Community Council treasurer).

 • Only gardeners in good standing (i.e. completed work hours, no outstanding payment or behavioral issues) are eligible for election.